Skip to content

 Change in accreditation

-Starting August 2, 2023, the German National Accreditation Board (DAkkS) will transition the certification of TÜV NORD CERT GmbH (TN CERT) to the internationally recognized standard DIN ISO 50003:2022.
+The German National Accreditation Board (DAkkS) is converting the certification qualification of TÜV NORD CERT GmbH (TN CERT) to the internationally recognised standard DIN ISO 50003:2022 as of 2 August 2023.

-This transition will involve adjustments to the calculation rules, audit process, and document management requirements.
-However, the validity of your primary and secondary certificates will remain unchanged, and the content of your certificates will remain unchanged.
+The changeover will involve adjustments to the calculation rules, audit processes and document management requirements, but the validity of your main certificate and sub-certificates will not be affected and the content of your certificate will remain unchanged.

-For existing customers, the new calculation rules will only take effect at the next recertification; however, the changes to the audit execution requirements and document management specifications will be effective immediately, meaning they will be mandatory at the next audit in the current certification cycle.
+For existing customers, the new calculation rules will only be effective for the next re-certification; however, the changes to the audit execution requirements and document management specification will apply immediately, i.e. will be mandatory for the next audit in the current certification cycle.

-For new customers, the revised calculation rules and audit/document management requirements will take effect immediately from the date of application.
+For new customers, the revised calculation rules and audit/document management requirements are effective immediately from the date of application.

 We have summarized the key changes below:

-Sampling audit of primary data sources (e.g., energy bills)
+Audit a sample of primary raw data sources (e.g., energy bills) (e.g., energy bills)

-Presentation of consumption by energy type and location (audit report requirement)
+Presentation of energy consumption by energy type and location Presentation of consumption by energy type and location vs. place classification (audit report requirement)

-The implementation of energy performance improvement measures must be verified during surveillance audits.
+The implementation of energy performance improvement measures has to be verified during a surveillance audit.

 The audit process for ISO 50001 certification